 Stop cron jobs and activities in Magento 1.x admin panel.

 (Note: Do not stop the incremental activities like new orders, inventory updates, invoices etc until the new website is completely live)

-– If there are differences in structure of the custom modules and extensions in the 1.x and 2.x versions, use the mapping files provided with the Data Migration Tool to set things right.
+If there are differences in structure of the custom modules and extensions in the 1.x and 2.x versions, use the mapping files provided in the Data Migration Tool to set things right.

-– There will be issues encountered at every step, those should be addressed till you get a clean version.
+There will be issues encountered at every step.
+They should be addressed till you get a clean version.

 Step 4: Perform system integration testing

 Do a thorough overall integration testing to make the application devoid of any critical issues